 Most heart attacks are due to coronary arteries being blocked by blood clots that form when plaques of cholesterol rupture.
 The lack of blood flow through the blocked arteries results in heart muscle dying — hence the name "heart attack."
 However, there is another form of heart attack called takotsubo cardiomyopathy.

-But over the past few years, physicians have come to recognize and better understand another form of heart attack.
+Over the past few years, physicians have come to recognize and better understand this form of heart attack.
 This unusual type of heart attack does not involve rupturing plaques or blocked blood vessels.
 It is called takotsubo cardiomyopathy, or stress cardiomyopathy.
 Japanese doctors, who were the first to describe this condition, named it "takotsubo" because during this disorder, the heart takes on a distinctive shape that resembles a Japanese pot used to trap an octopus.
-The disorder was commonly believed to be caused by sudden emotional stress, such as the death of a child, and to be far less harmful than a typical heart attack.
+Takotsubo cardiomyopathy was commonly believed to be caused by sudden emotional stress, such as the death of a child, and to be far less harmful than a typical heart attack.
 For that reason, some had also labeled this condition "broken-heart syndrome."

 Compared with people who had experienced a "typical" heart attack, patients with takotsubo cardiomyopathy were almost twice as likely to have a neurological or psychiatric disorder.
 And in contrast to the commonly-held belief among doctors that takotsubo cardiomyopathy is less serious than other forms of heart attack, the rates of death in the hospital between takotsubo cardiomyopathy and more "traditional" heart attacks were similar.

 As awareness of takotsubo cardiomyopathy increases among physicians and patients, I suspect we will be recognizing even more cases of takotsubo cardiomyopathy in the future.
 The condition certainly does not appear to be as rare as was suspected, nor as harmless as had been believed.